auth0/docs/articles/multifactor-authentication/guardian/configuration.md

 ![](/media/articles/mfa/guardian-both.png)

-Once you have enabled either option, you will be presented with the **Customize MFA** code snippet you may edit to ensure that MFA is applied to the appropriate Clients (by default, Auth0 enables Guardian for all accounts).
+Once you have enabled either option, you will be presented with the **Customize MFA** code snippet (shown below) you may edit to ensure that MFA is applied to the appropriate Clients.
+By default, Auth0 enables Guardian for all accounts).

 If you choose to selectively apply MFA, you will need the appropriate `clientID` values, and the code is executed as part of a [Rule](/rule) whenever a user logs in.